thecredibleway/thecredibleway-com/docs/faq/questions/does-the-bible-allow-slavery.md

 :::

 This statement was revolutionary.
-It shattered social, ethnic, and economic barriers, declaring that in Christ, all believers are equal.
+It shattered social, ethnic and economic barriers, declaring that in Christ, all believers are equal.
 Paul didn't just preach this idea - he lived it.

 # Paul, Philemon and Onesimus: A New Way Forward